-Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Configure the Collector » Configure logs for Kubernetes
+Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Get started with the Collector for Kubernetes » Configure logs and events for Kubernetes

 Note

-See how to configure the Collector for Kubernetes at Configure Helm for Kubernetes and Advanced configuration for Kubernetes.
+See how to configure the Collector for Kubernetes at Configure the Collector for Kubernetes with Helm and Advanced configuration for Kubernetes.

-• Logs collection is not supported in GKE Autopilot at this time.
+• Log collection is not supported in GKE Autopilot.

 • See also other rules and limitations for metrics and dimensions.
 For instance, you can have up to 36 dimensions per MTS, otherwise the data point is dropped.

-Add log files from Kubernetes host machines or volumes 🔗
+Add log files from Kubernetes host machines or volumes πŸ”—

-Add additional log files to be ingested from Kubernetes host machines and Kubernetes volumes by configuring agent.extraVolumes, agent.extraVolumeMounts, and logsCollection.extraFileLogs in the values.yaml file used to deploy the Collector for Kubernetes.
+To add additional log files to be ingested from Kubernetes host machines and Kubernetes volumes, use agent.extraVolumes, agent.extraVolumeMounts, and logsCollection.extraFileLogs in the values.yaml file used to deploy the Collector for Kubernetes.

 The following example shows how to add logs from Kubernetes host machines: